danwithabox/typeful-tuples/README.md

+README:
+- list all utils
+- show with gifs the DX of using each util
+- a word about reliability - covered by tests for various TS versions, no heavy type-system abuse

 TODO:
 - real life example
 - disclaimer that this is for TS only, just a type-level thing, so it's lightweight